Sylvia Mathews Burwell: Early life and education

 Mathews was born and raised in Hinton, West Virginia, a small town with a population of approximately 3,000.
-Her mother, Cleo (née Maroudas) Mathews, was a teacher who also served as Hinton's mayor from 2001 to 2009, and Dr. William Peter Mathews, an optometrist.
+Her mother, Cleo (née Maroudas) Mathews, was a teacher who also served as Hinton's mayor from 2001 to 2009; her father, Dr. William Peter Mathews, an optometrist.
 Her father presided over the local Episcopal Church when there was no minister.

 Her maternal grandparents, Vasiliki (Mpakares) and Dennis N. Maroudas, were Greek immigrants, as were her paternal grandparents.
 Her grandparents owned a sweet shop in Hinton.
 Mathews has one older sister, four years her senior.

 Mathews first showed an interest in politics while still in grade school, when she became involved with her best friend's father's campaign for county commissioner and Jay Rockefeller's first campaign for governor.
 Mathews served as her student body president and played on her school's basketball team.
 She graduated as valedictorian of her high school class.

 In 1982, she was a Youth For Understanding exchange student in Japan.
 While still in college, she served as an intern for West Virginia Congressman Nick Rahall, as a governor's aide to Massachusetts Governor Michael Dukakis, and as a researcher for the Michael Dukakis 1988 presidential campaign.

 Mathews earned a Bachelor of Arts degree government from Harvard University in 1987.
 She then enrolled at the University of Oxford, where she became a Rhodes Scholar at Worcester College, and, in her spare time, a rower.
 She graduated from Oxford with a second bachelor's degree in philosophy, politics, and economics.
 She has since been appointed as an honorary fellow of Worcester College.